-- 8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to myopia, hypermetropia and astigmatism in the Government Notices Gazette of 7 November 2023, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
+8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to myopia, hypermetropia and astigmatism in the Government Notices Gazette of 7 November 2023, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
 The Authority invited submissions from the Repatriation Commission, the Military Rehabilitation and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
-No submissions were received for consideration by the Authority in relation to the investigation. - 9.
-On 22 November 2024, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
-This letter emphasised the deletion of factors relating to: - 9(12)(b) deleting factor concerning having lenticonus of the affected eye;
+No submissions were received for consideration by the Authority in relation to the investigation.

-- 9(6)(a) deleting factor concerning having anterior displacement of the retina of the affected eye; - 9(4) deleting factor concerning having albinism; - 9(5)(c) deleting factor concerning having Marfan syndrome;
+- 9. On 22 November 2024, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
+This letter emphasised the deletion of factors relating to: - 9(13)(b) deleting factor concerning having lenticonus of the affected eye; - 9(9) deleting factor concerning having a cortical cataract; - 9(14) deleting factor concerning having anterior displacement of the retina of the affected eye; - 9(4) deleting factor concerning having albinism; - 9(5)(c) deleting factor concerning having Marfan syndrome;